 It’s possible that army remains were similarly transferred and Francis Lloyd met his accidental death remote from the area and was reburied at Clichy.
 I am happy to be corrected on this as it is really outside my sphere of knowledge.
 I see what it says in the attachment to Post 10 but I think SCU stands for Special Communications Unit, which would have been responsible for Ultra messages etc.

-I sent an email as Tim suggested to firstname.lastname@example.org 29th May 2018 asking if they could help and this is Rob Gray’s reply:-
+I sent an email as Tim said to firstname.lastname@example.org 29th May 2018 asking if they could help, and this is Rob Gray’s reply: –

 Dear Mrs Williams,

 Thank you for your enquiry concerning Francis Lloyd.
 We have very little information regarding individual soldiers who served in the Royal signals, except for those whose families have deposited information with the archive.
 My initial search drew a blank, however I did find the Casualty Card recording his death.

 He was a driver in 8 Special Command Unit, 21 Army Group, who were active in NW France, Belgium, Holland, and Germany during World War II.
 Francis Lloyd was killed in a traffic accident at Champaubert, France, which is east of Paris and south of Rheims, April 1945.